Canadian Centennial

 The Canadian Centennial was a yearlong celebration held in 1967 to celebrate the 100th anniversary of Canadian Confederation.
-Celebrations in Canada occurred throughout the year but culminated on Dominion Day, July 1, 1967.
+Celebrations in Canada occurred throughout the year but culminated on Dominion Day, July 1.
 Commemorative coins were minted, that were different from typical issues with animals on each — the cent, for instance, had a dove on its reverse.
 Communities and organizations across Canada were encouraged to engage in Centennial projects to celebrate the anniversary.
 The projects ranged from special one-time events to local improvement projects, such as the construction of municipal arenas and parks.
 The Centennial Flame was also added to Parliament Hill.
 Children born in 1967 were declared Centennial babies.

 Centennial projects

+In 1961, Prime Minister John Diefenbaker announced that the federal government would provide funding for the construction of about 860 buildings as centennial projects.
 Under the Centennial Commission, convened in January 1963, various projects were commissioned to commemorate the Centennial year.
-The prime minister, Lester Pearson, appointed in 1965 a committee headed by Ernest Côté to plan events in Ottawa for 1967.
+In 1965, Prime Minister Lester Pearson appointed a committee headed by Ernest Côté to plan events in Ottawa for 1967.
 The CBC commissioned Gordon Lightfoot to write the song the "Canadian Railroad Trilogy" for broadcast on January 1, 1967.
 The Canadian Government commissioned typographer Carl Dair to create a new and distinctively Canadian typeface.
 The first proof of Cartier was published as "the first Canadian type for text composition" to mark the centenary of Canadian Confederation.

 Canadian Armed Forces Tattoo 1967

 The Canadian Armed Forces contributed to Centennial celebrations by producing a military tattoo unlike any other in Canadian history.
 It was formed in Picton, Ontario in February 1967 by members from the three branches of the military providing service personnel at the Picton base for training purposes.
-The "show" was produced by Colonel Ian Fraser of the Black Watch and would eventually included 1700 military men and women in a show that would travel across Canada from March to November performing over 150 performances.
-Some said that Tattoo 1967 was the major event that year and there were calls to have the Tattoo travel through the U.S., Europe and even Russia but the Prime Minister at the time scuttled the idea.
+The show was produced by Colonel Ian Fraser of the Black Watch and would eventually included 1700 military men and women in a show that would travel across Canada from March to November performing over 150 performances.
+Some said that Tattoo 1967 was the major event that year and there were calls to have the Tattoo travel through the U.S., Europe and even the Soviet Union but Prime Minister Pearson did not approve the proposal.
 CBC Television and the National Film Board of Canada filmed the Tattoo, as did the Military.
 Tattoo 1967 was the largest undertaking by the military during peacetime and has never been reproduced since.
 The Tattoo depicted the military history of Canada from the first French military and settlers in Canada in 1665 right up to Canada's UN Peace Keeping role in 1967.